Collars

 Visit Website

 The Halo Collar 3 is another all-in-one smart wireless dog fencing system, GPS activity tracker, and remote training collar.
 Halo uses GPS/GNSS, LTE, Bluetooth, and WiFi technologies to set boundaries, track your dog’s location, and send you escape alerts via the app.
+Halo Collar works much the same way that SpotOn does, with some notable differences.
+First, it’s much less expensive.
+However, Halo Collar doesn’t allow you to create overlapping fences or have as many customizable correction levels as SpotOn.

+Like SpotOn, the use of static correction is optional, and the collar is IP67 waterproof.
 It also comes with dog expert Cesar Millan’s 21-day training program to teach your dog how to adapt to the system.
-Although Halo has made several updates to its collar over the last couple of years, we’re still seeing some negative reviews about the system’s accuracy.
+Although Halo has made several updates to its collar over the last couple of years, we still see some negative reviews about its accuracy.
 But at nearly half the price, Halo could be a better option for you than SpotOn.
+It also comes with a 60-day guarantee or your money back.

 Our Personal Experience With Halo Collar 3